rmatouschekh/rmatouschekh.github.io/docs/projects.markdown

 <div class ="time">Winter 2021</div>
 <div class="project-content"><a href="https://observablehq.com/d/29cdc0a5b39cd2a9">Link to project</a></div>
 <div class="tiny-spacer"></div>
-<div class="project-content">I designed this digital humanities project as the final for Shakespeare II.
-I hand annotated Shakespeare’s <i>As You Like It</i> for who talked to whom and then processed the data using a Python script.
-I then created two interactive visualizations in the computational notebook Observable that allowed users to examine who a character talked to throughout the play and compare two characters talking to each other respectively.
+<div class="project-content">I created this digital humanities project for Shakespeare II.
+I hand annotated Shakespeare’s <i>As You Like It</i> for who talked to whom and processed the data using a Python script.
+I then created two interactive visualizations in the computational notebook Observable.
+One allowed users to examine who a character talked to throughout the play and the other showed how two characters talked to each other.
 I also made an interactive version of my annotations so users could validate my work.</div>
 <div class="small-spacer"></div>
 <div class="project-title">Biodiversity in National Parks Visualization</div>
 <div class="project-content">Created in partnership</div>